-When a sale or transaction is concluded (including e-Invoice adjustments), the Supplier or technology provider creates an e-Invoice in accordance with the defined structure (i.e., XML or JSON) and submits it to IRBM via API for validation immediately.
+When a sale or transaction is concluded (including e-Invoice adjustments), the Supplier or technology provider creates an e-Invoice in accordance with the defined UBL2.1 structure in XML / JSON format, and submits it to IRBM via API for validation.
+Supplier is to ensure the accuracy of the information included in the e-Invoice that is submitted to IRBM for validation, to the extent possible.